linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 The overview admits a named list of *partitions* .
 A **Partition** is a collection of disjoined **AccountSet**s organized with some criteria.
 A partition always contains (implicitly or explicitly) a **DefaultAccountSet** that identifies all accounts in the domain that are not explicitly defined in the  partition.
+An Partition exposes a *partitionId* that mus be unique in the ontology.

 Overview also links some user interface concepts: